Luke Cage

-Mike Colter portrayed Luke Cage in Jessica Jones (2015; 2019), Luke Cage (2016-2018), and The Defenders (2017) in Marvel's Netflix television series within the Marvel Cinematic Universe.
+Mike Colter portrays Luke Cage in the Marvel Cinematic Universe television series Jessica Jones (2015; 2019), Luke Cage (2016–2018), The Defenders (2017), and Daredevil: Born Again (2026–present).
+The character has also appeared in various animated series and video games.

 Publication history

 Creation

 Luke Cage, Hero for Hire #1 (cover-dated June 1972), the debut of Luke Cage.
 Cover art by John Romita Sr.

 Luke Cage was created by Archie Goodwin, John Romita Sr., Roy Thomas, and George Tuska.
 Marvel Comics publisher Stan Lee wanted to create a character based on the Blaxploitation subgenre of action films popular in the 1970s.
 The films, such as Shaft (1971) and Super Fly (1972), were the inspiration for Luke Cage.
 Lee worked with Thomas on the initial premise of a hero who asks payment for his work.
 Thomas attributed many of the creative decisions to Lee.

 When developing Cage's abilities, Thomas was inspired by the Philip Wylie novel Gladiator (1930).
-In the novel, the character Hugo Danner discovers he is bulletproof after examining where he is struck by machine gun fire during World War I. Dan Hagen of Back Issue! compared Cage's origin to The Count of Monte Cristo by Alexandre Dumas, to which Thomas said that the book may have had "a conscious or subconscious effect" on Lee or Goodwin.
+In the novel, the character Hugo Danner discovers he is bulletproof after examining the impact of machine gun fire on his body, during World War I. Dan Hagen of Back Issue! compared Cage's origin to The Count of Monte Cristo by Alexandre Dumas; in response, Thomas said that the book may have had "a conscious or subconscious effect" on Lee or Goodwin.

 Romita created Cage's initial design, and Tuska became the series' main artist.
 Goodwin wrote the first stories featuring Luke Cage.
 Billy Graham, the only Black artist working at Marvel at the time, was also brought on to ensure that Tuska's "African-American characters looked African-American".
 It was determined that he would at some point take over as artist for the character.

 Marvel had previously created two Black superheroes: Black Panther and Falcon.
 However, Luke Cage was the first of Marvel's African-American characters to lead his own series.
 He was developed during a period of increasing racial diversity in comic books and popular media more broadly.
 American society at the time was undergoing a shift in racial attitudes, and calls for social justice and against racism were increasing.
 The character was distinct from other superheroes because he lived in poverty and struggled with practical affairs like supporting himself and starting a business.
 During internal deliberations, Marvel determined that Cage had the best marketing potential of their properties.